osucord/resources/content.md

 - [PP Rankings](https://pp.huismetbenen.nl/rankings/players/master) - Information and calculations for proposed and past pp reworks
 - [osu!
 World](https://osuworld.octo.moe/) - Provides provincial, state, and/or regional leaderboards
 - [osu!Skills](https://osuskills.com/) - Ranking based on individual skills
+- [osu!snipe](https://snipe.huismetbenen.nl/rankings/all) - Website for tracking various leaderboards, such as country #1 rankings
 ---
 ### Alternative Clients
 - [osu!lazer](https://github.com/ppy/osu) - Official rewrite of the game with a modern design, a bunch of new mods and features